kenji-imamura/recycle_bert/README.md

 ```

 ### Tokenization
-The source side of corpora
+The source sides of corpora
-is tokenized and converted into sub-words using the BERT tokenizer.
+are tokenized and converted into sub-words using the BERT tokenizer.
 ```
 cat $CORPUS/train.en \
     | python3 $CODE/bert_tokenize.py \